Efficient Noisy Quantum State and Process Tomography

 \section{Noisy Quantum Circuit Setup}

 In this paper, we consider an $n$-qubit noisy quantum process:

-where a local noise channel $\mathcal{E}$ (either unital or non-unital) with noise strength $\gamma$ is applied uniformly throughout the circuit.
-The circuit has depth $d$, and each layer $\mathcal{C}_i$ comprises two-qubit gates acting on arbitrary pairs, with each gate sampled uniformly from a local 2-design unitary group.
-Crucially, our learning protocol is \emph{agnostic to circuit connectivity and applicable to arbitrary architectures}—including standard parameterized brickwork structures, quantum cellular automata, and tree-structured circuits~\citep{zhouQuantumApproximateOptimization2020, kandalaHardwareefficientVariationalQuantum2017, grimsleyAdaptiveVariationalAlgorithm2019}—provided that each two-qubit gate satisfies the local 2-design assumption.
+where a local noise channel $\mathcal{E}$ with noise strength $\gamma$ is applied uniformly throughout the circuit.
+We consider unital noise in the QST setting and both unital and non-unital noise in the QPT setting.
+The circuit has depth $d$ and each layer $\mathcal{C}_i$ comprises non-overlapping two-qubit gates acting on arbitrary pairs, with each gate sampled uniformly from a local 2-design unitary group.
+Crucially, our learning protocol is \emph{agnostic to circuit connectivity and applicable to arbitrary architectures}, including standard parameterized brickwork structures, quantum cellular automata, and tree-structured circuits~\citep{zhouQuantumApproximateOptimization2020, kandalaHardwareefficientVariationalQuantum2017, grimsleyAdaptiveVariationalAlgorithm2019,benedettiParameterizedQuantumCircuits2019}, provided that each two-qubit gate satisfies the local 2-design assumption.
 By interleaving unitary layers $\mathcal{C}_i$ with i.i.d. tensor-product noise $\mathcal{E}^{\otimes n}$, this framework serves as a canonical model for quantum verification.
 Specifically, it provides the theoretical foundation for validating tasks that are proven to be classically hard, such as quantum advantage experiments~\citep{arute2019quantum, kimEvidenceUtilityQuantum2023}.
-A rigorous definition of the model's topological generality is provided in Appendix~\ref{sec:introC}.
+A rigorous definition of the model's topological generality is provided in the Appendix~\ref{sec:introC}.